Anderson-J-Grooms/Arduino-Controlled-Pinball-Machine/README.md

 # Arduino-Controlled-Pinball-Machine
-This is the repository for my first android application.
-It is a simple button that prints a message to the screen when pressed.
-Both the xml file (activity_main.xml) and the java file (MainActivity.java) are included.
-A video demo of the application can be found at this link: https://youtu.be/n5qTcMUo1ZA
+This is the repository for my Arduino controlled pinball machine.
+It uses standard electro-magnetic pinball parts for all mechanical systems and utilizes an Arduino for control.
+All schematics and code (pinballControl.ino) are included.
+A video demo of the application can be found at this link: